 Arena Place, Theatre and office complex in Sharpstown, US

-The theatre opened in 1965 with backing from entertainer Bob Hope, who invested in arts venues across the country.
-The office towers were added later in the early 1980s, transforming the site into a larger mixed-use development.
+The theatre opened in 1965 with financial backing from entertainer Bob Hope, who supported arts venues in several American cities.
+The two office towers came later, added in the early 1980s to expand the site beyond its original purpose.

 The theatre hosts a year-round program of performances and serves as a key venue for live music and performing arts in the city.
 Visitors will find regular shows and can experience the local arts scene directly.